jm-cook/my-smart-home/nest-hub-dashboard/README.md

 The remaining grid area can be used for an additional sensor, or as I have chosen, to add further information in the form of mushroom _chips_.
-So far I have added a weather chip, and clicking on this will show the forcast for the next hours/days.
+So far I have added a weather chip, and clicking on this will show the forecast for the next hours/days.

 ```yaml
 type: custom:mushroom-chips-card